z669016/mybooks/README.md

 of a parsing error after which it tried to parse the book again.
 Remarkably enough, this solved the issue!

 During parsing of EPUB documents, still parsing errors get reported, but this doesn't seem to be a big issue.
-Maybe, some day, I'll spend some time to analyse the issue, but for now, it's good enough.
+Maybe, some day, I'll spend some time to analyze the issue, but for now, it's good enough.

 ### Services
 Services on the domain model are defined using input ports, which are interfaces implemented by service-classes.
 These